 Questions to ask during a free consultation

+A free consultation is not a one-way interview where you sit quietly and let a professional interrogate you.
+It's a two-way meeting, and you have every right to ask hard questions.
+The attorney is evaluating whether they want to take your case.
+You should be evaluating whether they're the right person to have in your corner.
+This power imbalance you feel is real, but it's not actually as steep as it seems.
 The questions that matter most are the ones that help you understand whether this particular attorney is equipped to handle your case, whether they'll actually be present throughout the process, and whether you can afford them.
-These aren't soft "get to know you" questions.
 These are concrete, practical questions about how they work and what you can expect.
-Walking in with clear questions also does something important: it signals that you're serious, that you've thought about this, and that you're not just going to hire the first person who talks to you.
+Walking in with clear questions also signals that you're serious, that you've thought about this, and that you're not just going to hire the first person who talks to you.
 Attorneys respect that.

 Understanding Experience and Track Record